 As soon as I notice that Andrew has been bitten, I grab my lavender EO and dab it on the bite area.
 The bite still swells but nothing in comparison to when no lavender EO is applied.
 I’ll add the lavender EO one more time that same day and then for the next following couple days, I dab some on once a day.

 The results are truly amazing.
 The past few times I’ve used lavender EO as a remedy, there have been no blistering or scabbing which is almost unheard of with Andrew!

 Brands of Lavender EO

-I use Plant Therapy and the Aura Cacia brand.
-You can find Aura Cacia at your health food store and I buy Plant Therapy through Amazon.
+I use Plant Therapy and I buy them through Amazon or their website.
 I know there is a lot of debate on which oils are best but honestly, I think the majority are great.
 Just buy what you can afford because it’s much better than reaching for a conventional drug.